 When you groom your Miniature Pomeranian, look inside its mouth and ears for signs of allergies or infection.
 Your regular grooming and careful weekly exam will help you spot potential health problems early.
 Make grooming a positive experience filled with praise and rewards.

 Exercise Requirements of Miniature Pomeranian:

 You should expect to participate in daily exercise sessions with your Miniature Pomeranians.
 This is also important for their happiness and wellbeing.
-By exercising your Miniature Pomeranian, you will prevent health risks and reduce behavioral problems through fun activities.
+By exercising your tiny Pomeranian puppy, you will prevent health risks and reduce behavioral problems through fun activities.

-Exercising your Miniature Pomeranian should not be a burden for you or your dog.
-You can meet your Miniature Pomeranian’s exercise requirements by:
+Exercising a tiny puppy should not be a burden for you or your dog.
+You can meet your Miniature Pomeranian's exercise requirements by:

 - Teaching new tricks

 - Give your Miniature Pomeranian a safe area to play and run.